 MAJOR MACRO ECONOMIC INDICATORS

-- Expatriate remittances support consumption, the main driver of growth
+- Expatriate remittance flows (23% of GDP) support household consumption, the main driver of growth

 - Financial and technical support from India and China

-- Recipient of vast sums of international aid
+- Recipient of vast sums of regional aid (in particular from the Asian Development Bank) and international aid